on-api/on-api/accesses.md

 ### mduDistinguisher

-Alternative to mduApartmentnumber used to distinguish between individual apartments in an apartment building sharing a single postal address.
+Alternative to mduApartmentNumber used to distinguish between individual apartments in an apartment building sharing a single postal address.

  * Data format: [text](dataformats.md#text)